arthurcloche/mini-gl/README.md

 ![minigl](https://github.com/user-attachments/assets/f064614c-3aac-4d3d-a3da-e1e40c1212c6)
 # miniGL
 > "Why does drawing a circle in WebGL take 300 lines or a 2MB library?"
 > miniGL: Minimal node-based WebGL2 creative coding engine.
-Compose fragment shaders, feedback, blend, image/video/canvas textures, and more with a simple, chainable API.
+Compose fragment shaders, feedback, blend, image/video/canvas textures, particles, and more with a simple, chainable API.
 > No build step.
 No bloat.
 No tears.

 ---